gvwilson/thirdbit/src/fiction/iffy/index.md

 "Well this ain't Bharati,"
 Captain Kerse said to the sergeant.
-"Contract says we're to mind everythin' we hauled down from Taz 'til Halley core tells us otherways, so whatever happened here is on us t' fix."
+"Contract says we're to mind everythin' we hauled down from Taz 'til the governors tell us otherways, so whatever happened here is on us t' fix."

 The sergeant looked at the debris on the ground.